 Term Description Operating leasing An operating lease is a form of financing a vehicle, which typically combines the vehicle running costs into a single monthly payment for the customer.
 Fuel may be included in the contract, and the term is typically 3 or more years.
 An operating lease is tax-deductible and carries no residual value risk for the customer if the vehicle is well maintained.
 The vehicle is typically also used without conveying ownership rights to the lessee.
 The lessor owns the vehicle and does not buy it until they have the customer's commitment.
 The lessee typically makes a balloon payment and no deposit payment.
 Original equipment manufacturer (OEM) A company that manufactures and/or imports vehicles or vehicle components.
 Passenger vehicle (PV) A vehicle designed primarily for the carriage of passengers, such as hatches, sedans and wagons.
+Public charging Any charging undertaken on publicly available chargers, not including at a private residence or worksite (for example, employee's home or work).
+Public charging is assumed to be covered by 100% renewables.
+Note: the current industry average is that BEVs access public charging sites to satisfy up to 8% of their charging needs.
+The remaining needs are satisfied by base charging infrastructure (that is, the chargers at your facilities or at the employees' homes, if the vehicle is home-garaged overnight).
 Plug-in hybrid electric vehicle (PHEV) Vehicles that use both fossil fuel (petrol or diesel) and electricity to power both an internal combustion engine and electric motor.
 PHEVs have a fuel tank and an electric battery for energy storage.
 PHEVs can be recharged by plugging the vehicle into electric charging sources and refuelled at conventional service stations.
 Price cap A price limit - based on recommended retail price (RRP) plus GST - above which vehicles will not be considered for the incentive, except by exemption.
-For the second funding round, a price cap of \$100,000 (including GST) applies to eligible electric passenger vehicles and electric sports utility vehicles.
+For the third funding round, a price cap of \$100,000 (including GST) applies to eligible electric passenger vehicles and electric sports utility vehicles.
 There is no price cap on eligible electric light commercial vehicles.
 Renewable energy Energy that is produced from natural resources that do not run out when used - for example, solar or wind power.
 Smart chargers Chargers that share data connections with the vehicle being charged and a charging operator.
 This data is hosted by a cloud-based application that helps monitor, manage and restrict the use of charging devices to manage energy consumption.
 Smart chargers can adjust the time of day that electric vehicles are charged and the rate of charging.
 By adopting smart chargers, fleet managers can better manage their charging requirements, achieve cost savings and reduce the impact that electric vehicles have on the electricity grid.
 Sports utility vehicle (SUV) SUVs evolved from conventional 4WDs.
 They come in a range of sizes and are based on a 2/4 door wagon body type and elevated ride height.
 Total cost of ownership (TCO) The whole of life cost of a vehicle.
 There are several inputs into a TCO calculation, such as purchase price, fuel costs, maintenance and taxes.